Quantification of dual-state 5-ALA-induced PpIX fluorescence: Methodology and validation in tissue-mimicking phantoms: Materials Methods

 \subsection{Phantom fabrication}

 The composition and manufacturing of the phantoms presented in this work were adapted from previously published work~\citep{Bahl2024AExperiments}.
 Phantoms were prepared with a gelatin concentration of 6\% by mass to yield firm phantoms for ease of handling.
-Gelatin was dissolved in phosphate-buffered saline (PBS, Sigma Aldrich, UK) and heated with a magnetic stirrer hotplate to reach 50°C. 20\% stock intralipids (IL, Fresenius Kabi, Bad Homburg, Germany) and powdered haemoglobin (Hb, Sigma Aldrich, UK) were chosen as optical agents to mimic light scattering and absorption observed in biological tissue, respectively.
+Gelatin was dissolved in phosphate-buffered saline (PBS, Sigma Aldrich, UK) and heated with a magnetic stirrer hotplate to reach 50°C. 20\% stock intralipids (IL, Fresenius Kabi, Bad Homburg, Germany) and powdered haemoglobin (Hb, Haemoglobin from bovine blood, lyophilized powder, H2500-5G, CAS 9008-02-0, Sigma Aldrich, UK) were chosen as optical agents to mimic light scattering and absorption observed in biological tissue, respectively.
 Stock solutions of IL and Hb in 1x PBS were mixed thoroughly and paraformaldehyde (PFA) was added to a final concentration of 0.2\% by volume for stability.
 Once the gelatin dissolution was complete, the solution was cooled to 35°C and added to the solution with optical agents to reach the desired concentrations of IL and Hb.

-A stock solution of 500 µg/mL PpIX in dimethyl sulfoxide (DMSO, Cambridge Bioscience, UK) was prepared and added last to the preparation.
+A stock solution of 500 $\mu$g/mL PpIX (Protoporphyrin IX disodium salt, 258385, Sigma Aldrich, UK) in dimethyl sulfoxide (DMSO, Cambridge Bioscience, UK) was prepared and added last to the preparation.
 A silicone mould was placed on a bed of ice to allow quick setting of the gelatin.
 The final preparation was ultimately mixed, then poured into the mould and covered with aluminium foil to shield the phantoms from ambient light.
 Once the gelatin was set, phantoms were stored at 5°C in a fridge prior to mounting in custom holders.
-For this study, phantoms were prepared with the following concentration ranges: 1–5 \% IL, 0.5–2 mg/mL Hb, 0–15 µg/mL PpIX.
+For this study, phantoms were prepared with the following concentration ranges: 1–5 \% IL, 0.5–2 mg/mL Hb, 0–15 $\mu$g/mL PpIX.
+The PpIX concentration range was chosen to be close to clinical concentrations based on our previous study on freshly excised glioma specimen \citep{Elliot2024ANSURGERY}.

 Phantoms were mounted in custom holders prior to undertaking the measurements.
 A clear acrylic sheet of 1.5 mm thickness was cut into rectangular pieces featuring a 8 x 18 mm rectangular window.
 Phantom slabs were cut to these dimensions, mounted in this window and sandwiched between two glass coverslips.
 Coverslips were glued to the acrylic piece using an optical adhesive (Pertex, Histolab, Askim, Sweden).
 Once sealed, phantoms were labelled and stored at 5°C in the fridge prior to measurements.
+This produced mono-layered fluorescent tissue-mimicking phantoms with constant dimensions and homogenous distribution of optical agents and fluorophores.